 6 = worst and unbearable.

 The PCSS has gained widespread recognition in concussion evaluation.
-A modified PCSS is used for self-assessment by the athlete on the Sport Concussion Assessment Tool 3 (SCAT3) and in some computerized neurocognitive tests used by health care professionals in managing concussions, and is an important factor in making return to play decisions.
+A modified PCSS is used for self-assessment by the athlete on the Sport Concussion Assessment Tool 3 (SCAT3) and in some computerized neurocognitive tests used by health care professionals in managing concussions, and is an important tool used by clinicians in assessing an athlete's readiness for return-to-play.

 Athletes with pre-injury depression, sleep disturbances, and/or attention-deficit/hyperactivity disorder should not be expected to have a total score of 0 on the PCS scale before they are medically cleared for a return to play because of their elevated baselines.

 In addition, because the PCSS contains 22 symptoms that are not specific to concussion and overlap with other disorders (e.g. sleep disturbances, depression, attention deficit disorder), some non-injured athletes may report symptoms.
-Between 50 and 84% of high school athletes report similar symptoms of concussion at baseline.
+In fact, between 50 and 84% of high school athletes report similar symptoms of concussion at baseline.
 One 2005 study found, for instance, that the mean symptom score for non-injured high school males was 5.8, despite the fact that such athletes had never suffered a concussion.
 As a result, the generally accepted threshold for return to play is 7.
 [6,7]

 In patients with pre-existing mental health disorders, concussion may make symptoms such as depression, anxiety or attention-deficit disorder worse and make them more difficult to control.

 Whatever the symptom scale, it should be used not only for the initial evaluation but for each subsequent follow-up assessment until all signs and symptoms have cleared both at rest and with physical exertion.
-Symptom checklist scores and the ability of the scales to detect concussion typically diminish with the passage of time due to natural recovery.
+Symptom checklist scores and the ability of the scales to detect concussion, however, typically diminish with the passage of time due to the natural course of recovery from mild traumatic brain injury (mTBI).

 Difficult to spot or diagnose